-- Should support the student in the student's relationship with the School. - Will be notified in advance of their student's pending interview with the Honor Committee by his or her advisor or the Dean of Students. - Should understand that the school does not proceed in the same way as the legal system in terms of standards, sequence or philosophy.
+- Should support the student in the student's relationship with the School. - Will be notified in advance of their student's pending interview with the Honor Committee by his or her advisor, the Head of Upper School, Assistant US Head, or Honor Committee Faculty Advisor. - Should understand that the school does not proceed in the same way as the legal

-- Should not contact any members of the Honor Committee, faculty or students called before the Honor Committee before, during, or after the disciplinary process. - Are not invited to the hearing, but may set up a meeting with an appropriate member of school administration after the interview. - Should read the family handbook and documentation they receive before a requested meeting to understand the Honor System, the Honesty Standard, and Honor Committee procedures.
+- system in terms of standards, sequence or philosophy. - Should not contact any members of the Honor Committee, faculty or students called before the Honor Committee before, during, or after the disciplinary process. - Are not invited to the hearing, but may set up a meeting with an appropriate member of school administration after the interview. - Should read the family handbook and documentation they receive before a requested meeting to understand the Honor System, the Honesty Standard, and Honor Committee procedures.

-The Dean of Students may, if necessary, assume the responsibilities of the Honor Committee faculty advisor and/or a student's advisor to assure effective communication among all affected parties.
+The Head of Upper School or Assistant Head may, if necessary, assume the responsibilities of the Honor Committee faculty advisor and/or a student's advisor to assure effective communication among all affected parties.